cardaips/Structural_coexistence_multifunctionality/README.md

 -   the folder "anisoFun functions" contains functions from the paper: "Structural asymmetry in biotic interactions as a tool to understand and predict ecological persistence.", by Allen‐Perkins, Alfonso, et al., *Ecology Letters* (2023).
 This code was used to compute the minimum distance to exclusion variable, a measure of coexistence strength.

 -   the folder "structural coexistence functions" contains a set of functions from the paper: "A structural approach for understanding multispecies coexistence." by Saavedra, Serguei, et al., *Ecological Monographs* (2017).
-This code was used to compute all measure of coexistence mechanisms: niche and fitness differences as well as indirect interactions.
+This code was slightly adapted by me and it was used to compute all measure of coexistence mechanisms: niche and fitness differences as well as indirect interactions.

 ### c) code